 So often, there is a desire to have peace at any cost and we pray too high a price for it.
 We allow bullies to get away with their work and don’t defend people who are being bullied, sometimes in subtle ways.
 This doesn’t keep peace.
 It only allows people who are behaving badly to continue their evil work.
 It is good to find these people irritating, but better to deal with them calmly.
 Injustice is never good, but lashing out rarely helps.
 It is better to have a calm plan when the incident happens so you can deal with it calmly.

 2. There are times when we think we can’t stand getting together with our family one more time.
 We make the things we don’t like much larger in our heads than they really are…sometimes.
 It may help to look at the positives about the person/people we are struggling with.
 Is this a consistent problem or did they have an off year/an off few years?
 Are they going through a difficult season that could explain some of their behavior?
 Is there a way to steer the conversation to something more positive or to insert some encouragement into the conversation?
 It isn’t always possible, but when it is, it is great to see how a few positive words can alter a conversation for the good.
 Have we engaged them one on one to even know what kind of year they have had?
 Or have we been so put off by their negativity that we just stay away?
 Sadly, we often treat family members as if we know what is happening with them when we actually haven’t had a meaningful conversation with them in a long time.
 I’m not underestimating the difficulty of this.
-I’m simply stating that if you want to change the dynamic of some of the family dynamic, these are some of the things that may need to happen.
+I’m simply stating that if you want to change the dynamic of some of the family interactions, these are some of the things that may need to happen.

 It is helpful to see how thinking ahead about a person or conversation pitfall beforehand can prepare you for the conversations that may arise.
 It helps to think through who the person is and where they are coming from when they get to that conversation.